 Ashawnty Davis death the result of increasing trend of bullycide:

-Harris and Davis are urging other parents to be on the lookout for signs of ‘bullycide’ – a term describing when a child is driven to suicide because of bullying – a rising trend increasingly perpetrated online as described by Cyberbullying Statistics.
+Harris and Davis are urging other parents to be on the lookout for signs of ‘bullycide’ – when a child is driven to suicide because of bullying – a rising trend increasingly perpetrated online as described by Cyberbullying Statistics.

 Told Ashawnty’s father, ‘We have to stop it and we have to stop it within our kids,’

 According to Pacer’s National Bullying Prevention Center, more than one out of ever 5 students report being bullied.
 The study noted 64% of children who were bullied not report it, with only 36% reported the bullying.

 Of note, the study noted ‘a strong association between bullying and suicide-related behaviors,’ while asserting the dynamic is often mediated by other factors, including depression, violent behavior, and substance abuse.